loayalsaid1/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 2-strchr.c: return a pointer to the first occurence of a character in a string 2-strchr.c: return a pointer to the first occurence of a character in a string

+3-strpsn.c: return the number of the intial segment of a string that cantain only ACCEPT set of characters 3-strpsn.c: return the number of the intial segment of a string that cantain only ACCEPT set of characters